MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/help-support.md

     ![Select AKS on Azure Stack HCI product](media/support/basic-select-service.png)

-7. Select the appropriate **Problem** type from the dropdown menu for your issue (such as Kubernetes), and then select the **Next: Solutions** button at the bottom left of the screen:
+7. Select the appropriate **Problem** type from the dropdown menu for your issue (for example, Kubernetes), and then select the **Next: Solutions** button at the bottom left of the screen:

     ![Enter Problem Type](media/support/basics-problem-type.png)